Mr-P-D/Favicon-Hash-For-Shodan.io/README.md

 # Favicon-Hash-For-Shodan.io
-this script will help you find favicon hashes which you can use in shodan to widened your attack surface
+This script will help you find favicon hashes which you can later use on shodan to widened your attack surface.

 <b>Pre-requisite:</b>
 >pip3 install mmh3 requests favicon